boopsboops/nhamunda-checklist/README.md

 * write up species habitats
 * prepare/photoshop the images
 * transfer the paper online
+* check availability of barcodes for each species
+* look into barcode IDs
+* add details of species that were seen but not collected?
+* delete the Amblydoras and the Pinirampus?
+* add the Ossancora, Hassar, Pygidianops, Centromochlus sp. records to the checklist

 #### Done list:
 * find tissue samples (ask Val)